simonm3/mproxy/readme.md

 Classes
 -------

-* mproxy represents all the running proxies. it initialises from aws so can be created any time.
+* Mproxy represents all the running proxies. it initialises from aws so can be created any time.
-* proxysearch represents a search session.
+* Search represents a search session.
+It uses one proxy that will be replaced when it fails.
+* Translate represents a translate session.
 It uses one proxy that will be replaced when it fails.

 how many proxies are needed?
 ----------------------------